-The Kabbalah teaches that until age 13 for boys (and 12 for girls), we are primarily conscious of our body and its needs and are preoccupied with the demands and appetites of our physical nature.
+Until age 13 for ( 12 for girls), we are mostly preoccupied with the demands and appetites of our physical nature.
 Around this age in life, another voice begins to be heard – the voice of our soul.
 We begin to seek meaning, fulfillment, connection, inspiration, the demands and appetites of our spiritual inner self.

-Now, together with an expanded consciousness comes free will, the ability to make real choices in a multi-layered world, because we ourselves are now multi-layered.
-Do we choose to live superficially, according to the dictates of our physical desires, or do we make choices in line with a higher spiritual awareness?
+Together with an expanded consciousness comes free will, the ability to make real choices.
+Do we choose to continue live according to the whims of our physical desires, or do we make choices in line with a more enlightened awareness?
 According to Judaism, the goal is to choose the latter and the mitzvot are the way to do just that.

 What Does it it Entail?

-While a special religious service or ceremony is not required for a boy to become a Bar Mitzvah, over the centuries a greater and greater emphasis has been placed on the ceremony as a rite of passage of sorts.
+While a special religious service or ceremony is not required for a boy to become a Bar Mitzvah, over the centuries more emphasis has been placed on the ceremony as a rite of passage of sorts.
 While the exact role he plays in the service will vary between the different Jewish movements and synagogues it usually involves some or all of the following elements:

-When the Torah is publicly read in the synagogue (on Shabbat, Monday and Thursday mornings, holidays and fast days), congregants are called up for an aliyah: the honor of reciting one of the blessings over the Torah.
+When the Torah is publicly read in the synagogue, congregants are called up for an “aliyah.”
 Aliyah means “ascent,” referring both to the physical ascent onto the platform where the Torah is read and to the spiritual elevation experienced at that time.
 Traditionally, a boy is honored with an aliyah on the first “Torah-reading-day” that follows his thirteenth birthday.
-Some wait for the first Shabbat that follows the Bar Mitzvah.

 Reading the Torah or Haftarah Portion

-In some communities it is customary for the Bar Mitzvah boy to chant the Torah reading, or at least one section of it.
-Others have the custom of honoring the Bar Mitzvah boy with the final aliyah, known as “Maftir,” after which he chants the haftarah–the reading from the prophets which follows the Shabbat Torah reading.
-However many are of the opinion that this custom has no source, and is therefore not a requirement for the Bar Mitzvah ceremony, rather he should spend time studying the fundamentals of Judaism.
+In some communities it is customary for the Bar Mitzvah boy to chant the Torah reading, or at least part of it.
+Others have the custom of honoring the Bar Mitzvah boy with the final aliyah, known as “Maftir,” after which he chants the Haftarah–the reading from the prophets which follows the Shabbat Torah reading.

 The Mitzvah of Tefillin